Tudor0404/easythread/docs/pages/analysis.rst

     ``Firgure 5`` SVG fill steps in concave shapes

-Both methods seem to be complex, but method 1 could be done more easily if there is a wat to find the minimum point at which the line has more than 2 solutions, then divide the shape there.
+Both methods seem to be complex, but method 1 could be done more easily if there is a way to find the minimum point at which the line has more than 2 solutions, then divide the shape there.
 If that is hard to do, method 2 is to be used and treat the multiple branches as a tree, and use depth-first traversal to do the jump stitches.
 As a result, method 2 would create a cleaner result because the jump stitches would be the closest together.

 Transcoding SVG paths
 ---------------------